Need Help Adopting ASC 606 by December?

 Carve-outs come into play when an item is not listed as a transaction in a contract (explicit performance obligation), but you would like to allocate revenue to a non-listed item (implicit performance obligation).

-For example, this is useful when you sell a single item such as a software subscription, and you only list that subscription on your order, but you are required to allocate part of that subscription to your on-going support services you provide in the contract.
+For example, this is useful when you sell a single item such as a software subscription, and you only list that subscription on your order, but you are required to allocate part of that subscription to the on-going support services you provide in the contract.

 ASC 606 Principle: Recognizing Revenue

 Once you have reallocated the price, all that’s left is to recognize revenue.
-In the following example, a SaaS company that we’ll affectionately call, “New SaaS Company,” has established with their auditor that in order to more accurately reflect the source of revenue, they need to reallocate some of their existing recognized revenue from the “subscription” item to the “support” item.
+In the following example, a SaaS company that we’ll affectionately call, “New SaaS Company,” has established with their auditor to more accurately reflect the source of revenue, they need to reallocate some of their existing recognized revenue from the “subscription” item to the “support” item.

-While the Company only listed a single subscription item on their contract, by utilizing the RevenueBooks functionality, they were able to allocate revenue to subscriptions, support, and installation in order to create a more accurate representation of their financials.
+While the Company only listed a single subscription item on their contract, by utilizing the RevenueBooks functionality, they were able to allocate revenue to subscriptions, support, and installation to create a more accurate representation of their financials.